Interactive Museum Installations: ROI, Costs & Real Examples (2026)

 • QR → membership signup conversion

-• Repeat visit indicators (where possible)
+• Repeat visit indicators (membership scans, survey data)

-• Sponsor engagement reporting (non-identifying)
+• Sponsor engagement reporting (impression counts, dwell time)

 Costs, Timelines & Maintenance (Detailed)